 HOW TO APPLY:

 Apply online for a PLUS loan and sign the master promissory note (MPN) at www.studentloans.gov.
 To find the PLUS application, you will need to log in using your FSA ID in order to access the area where you can apply for the PLUS loan and sign the master promissory note.
 When you input your SSN, do NOT use hyphens.
 In the date, slashes are acceptable.

 A second supplemental borrowing option is an alternative loan.
 An alternative loan is an education loan to the student from private lender funds which are not federally-guaranteed.
-Because of this, the interest rate is somewhat higher than on Federal Stafford loans, and there are not the same provisions for loan cancellations and discharges.
+Because of this, the interest rate can be higher than on Federal Stafford loans, and there are not the same provisions for loan cancellations and discharges.
 Alternative loans can be in the student's name and, generally, a credit check is required.
 However, since most students have little or no credit, a credit-worthy co-borrower is usually necessary for this type of loan.
 Alternative loans are also available for a parent or a spouse to borrow on behalf of the student and a credit check would be used to determine eligibility.

 - Amount eligible to be borrowed: Up to the amount of the cost of attendance less any other financial aid accepted.